DigiMatChem/DigiMatChem.github.io/_pages/research.md

 nav_order: 3
 ---

-We work on research projects that aim at an accelerted materials design of materials at BAM and University of Jena.
-We especially also focus on the the safety and sustainability of materials.
+We work on research projects that aim at an accelerated materials design at BAM and the University of Jena.
+We primarily focus on the safety and sustainability of materials.
 Together with our colleagues at BAM, we aim at combining our efforts with [Materials Acceleration Platforms](https://www.bam.de/Navigation/EN/Topics/Materials/Materials-design/materials-design.html) (i.e., automated platforms for materials searches/optimizations).
 Additionally, [chemically complex materials](https://www.bam.de/Navigation/EN/Topics/Materials/Materials-design/materials-design.html) are one of our joint interests with colleagues at BAM.

 #### New chemical heuristics